From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Five developers.
 Twelve agents running in parallel.
 No one knows which agent just deleted a production config file.

-That's not a hypothetical.
 That's what happens when you take a personal tool -- one developer, one machine, one set of tmux panes -- and hand it to a team without rethinking the infrastructure underneath.
 Everything I built in the first three posts works beautifully for one person.
 For five people, it becomes a liability.

 The Inflection Point

-When I'm the only user, I know my own tolerance for agent autonomy.
-I know which projects are sensitive.
-I know my budget.
+When I'm the only user, I know my own tolerance for agent autonomy, which projects are sensitive, and my budget.
 I can glance at a terminal and tell whether an agent is stuck or thinking.
+A team of five has none of that shared context, and new constraints surface:

 Security & Isolation: Each Agent Gets a Sandbox

-Autonomous agents wielding code execution tools are powerful and dangerous.
-Without isolation, one misconfigured agent can corrupt another's work -- or worse, touch production data.
+Autonomous agents wielding code-execution tools are powerful and dangerous.
+Without isolation, one misconfigured agent can corrupt another's work -- or touch production data.
+Gluon's security model is defense-in-depth: each agent runs in an isolated OS-level sandbox with three enforced boundaries.

 Scoped volume mounts define exactly what the container can access: